nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 ## Visualizations

-Now that we've finished with the non-visual data exploration let's employ some graphical techniques and see what we find.  :)
+Now that we've finished with the non-visual data exploration let's employ some graphical techniques and see what we can find. :)

 ### Histograms